MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/index.md

 ms.date: 02/16/2018
 ---

-# Android SDK Emulator
+# Google Android Emulator

-_This guide explains how to use the Google Android SDK Emulator with Visual Studio._
+_This guide explains how to use the  Google Android Emulator with Visual Studio._

 ## Overview